"Little changes can add up to bigger changes."15 January 2021

-The one real positive for me during lockdown has been the opportunity to do more meditation because I can't go out and I have more time on my hands.
+The one real positive for me during lockdown was the opportunity to do more meditation because I couldn't go out and I had more time on my hands.

 There are lots of tools on the internet to help you to find a form of meditation that works for you.
 Take time to find something that really resonates for you and then make a commitment.

 The one thing I would say is, you do have to commit to a routine as regular meditation will give you better results in terms of calmness.

 There’s nothing mystical about meditation, in most instances it's about sitting in a position that you find comfortable having your eyes closed and just allowing thoughts to come and go without getting attached to them.

 When you find yourself going off on a train of thought you just let it go and come back to sitting comfortably.